B4rc1/obsidian-neovim-companion/README.md

 - ???
 - Profit

-## Roadmap
+## 🛣️ Roadmap

-- how to unmap events?
-  - without nuking the settings menu in the process
-- add rename support
-- add create `Untitled.md` workaround

-### Future
+- Lua Plugin, the part this plugin plays should be as minimal as possible.

+## 💡 Ideas
 - lua callback/autocmd for everything
 - link following
 - cmp integration